doubility-sky/daydayup/database.md

 ## Tools
 - [usql](https://github.com/xo/usql) A universal command-line interface for PostgreSQL, MySQL, Oracle Database, SQLite3, Microsoft SQL Server, and many other databases including NoSQL and non-relational databases!
+- [DBeaver](https://github.com/dbeaver/dbeaver): Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.
+Supports any database which has JDBC driver (which basically means - ANY database).
+EE version also supports non-JDBC datasources (MongoDB, Cassandra, Couchbase, Redis, BigTable, DynamoDB, etc).
+- :star:[TablePlus](https://github.com/TablePlus/TablePlus): TablePlus is a native app which helps you easily edit database data and structure.
+TablePlus currently Supports: PostgreSQL, MySQL, RedShift, MariaDB...
+High-end security ensured
+  - TablePlus is free and has no limit on trial time, but I'd be very happy if you purchased a license to support development.